The roots of the home defense shotgun.

 Typically you’re going to have five rounds in a magazine but an extended magazine can increase the shotgun’s capacity.

 Modern versions of the pump action “tactical” shotgun are ubiquitous in military and law enforcement organizations.
 Proven and torture tested over a century of use, they offer the private individual with a solid choice for a defensive weapon.
 However, many individuals do not have the budget of a military or police force (OK, almost nobody does!).

 If you do maybe The Benelli M4 is more what you’re looking for.
-But there are quality descendants of these venerable weapons available for beer budgets too.
-So that brings us to our review of Five Home Defense Shotguns Under $300!
+Luckily there are many quality descendants of these venerable weapons available for beer budgets too.

 You don’t get a lot of frills at this price point but what you do get is a reliable, solid defensive shotgun that most anyone can afford.
 The action will definitely benefit from a break in period, tolerances in this price range are good, but maybe not great.
 That said, it will work right out of the box and just keep on working.

 Barrel Length: 18 1/2